aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-digital-signatures/_index.md

 Each signature can also be individually validated by calling DigitalSignature.IsValid.
 A signature can return not valid for several reasons, for instance the document has been changed since signing or the certificate has expired.
 Additionally extra details of the signature can also be accessed.
 The code sample below shows how to validate each signature in a document and display basic information about the signature.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Loading-and-Saving-AccessAndVerifySignature-AccessAndVerifySignature.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-AccessAndVerifySignature-AccessAndVerifySignature.cpp" >}}

 {{% alert color="primary" %}}

-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Loading-and-Saving/Test%20File%20\(doc\).doc).
+You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-C/blob/master/Data/Loading-and-Saving/Test%20File%20(doc).doc).

 {{% /alert %}}